kgrzybek/modular-monolith-with-ddd-fe-react/README.md

 ## How to run
 1. Install [NPM](https://www.npmjs.com/get-npm)
-2. Go to `.src/my-meetings-app/` path
-3. Execute following command:
+2. Execute following command from root path:

 ```shell
 npm start
 ```

-4. Application will start and will be hosted on **http://localhost:3000/** address.
+3. Application will start and will be hosted on **http://localhost:3000/** address.
 Backend should be hosted on **http://localhost:5000/** address.

+More information in [How To Run](HowToRun.md) file.

 ## Author